 Seeing Ryan out of the school system without employment, we decided to train him ourselves.
 It started with us trying to build upon his sewing skills as he is blessed with good fine motor skills.
 We weren’t crafters, so we had to learn the process of leather crafting and translate it into bite-sized steps for Ryan.
 What started as proud sharing on Facebook by a mother eventually led to people asking to buy Ryan’s products.

-We felt there are others in a similar plight, so we approached an industry expert and developed our first training program in flower arrangement for people with special needs, which is also supported by SG Enable (an agency dedicated to enabling people with disabilities).
+We felt there are others in a similar plight, so we approached an industry expert and developed our first training program in flower arrangements for people with special needs.
+The program is also supported by SG Enable, an agency dedicated to enabling people with disabilities.
 We have since trained many students, some of whom are working with us full-time.
 We want to empower youths like Ryan with comparable craft skills and give them a sense of self-worth.

 My greatest hope is that Ryan will be able to take care of himself.
 I worry about who will take care of him when we are not around.
 Yet, I’m so proud of the many milestones that he has achieved.
 I’m most proud of who he is – my Ryan.
 I want others to know he is a sweet-natured young man, simple in needs and full of joy.

 I want other parents to know that acceptance is the first and most important step in helping your child.

 Allow your child to develop at their own pace – not by your standard, or the world’s standards.
 As long as there’s an improvement, no matter how big or small, there is hope.